murphy666/sdrsharp_experimental/README.md

 sdrsharp_experimental
 =====================

-Experimental sdrsharp witg a different GUI.
+My repo for a custom sdrsharp